kanansnote/py-venn-diagram/README.md

 ## Coding Solution

-I'm considering using Python as my primary programming language for this data visualization project due to its versatility and popularity in this field.
+I'm considering using Python as my primary programming language for my data visualization project due to its versatility and popularity in this field.
 The project consists of multiple code files, each serving a specific purpose:

-- `main_window.py`: the main window implementation for the visualization project.
+- `main_window.py` is the main window implementation for the visualization project.
 It utilizes the `PyQt5` library for GUI development.
-- `all_three_circles.py`: creates a visualization with three circles, representing artistic and philosophical interests, technical and nutritional skills, and financial and healthy needs.
+- `all_three_circles.py` creates a visualization with three circles; `interests_circle.py` represents artistic and philosophical interests, `skills_circle.py` technical and nutritional skills, and `needs_circle.py` financial, health and communication needs.
-- `interests_circle.py`: creates a visualization specifically focusing on artistic and philosophical interests.
-- `skills_circle.py`: creates a visualization specifically focusing on technical and nutritional skills.
-- `needs_circle.py`: creates a visualization specifically focusing on financial, health, and communication needs.

-Each code file includes functions that generate the respective visualizations using the `Matplotlib` library.
-The visualizations are then rendered using `PyQt5` to display them as interactive widgets.
+Each code file includes functions that generate the respective visualizations using the `Matplotlib` library, which are then rendered using `PyQt5` to display them as interactive widgets.

 Feel free to explore the code files to understand the implementation details and how the visualizations are created.